-The Universal Association of Spiritualists Assembled at the Hub--Victoria C. Woodhull and E. V. Wilson both Absent, and yet the Quintessence of Nastiness Prevailed in the Superlative Degree.
+The Universal Association of Spiritualists Assembled at the Hnb--Victoria C. Woodhull and E. V. Wilson both Absent, and yet the Quintessence of Nastiness Prevailed in the Superlative Degree

 BRO.
-S. S. Jones:-I send you the entire report of the late Free-Love Convention: It seems to me to be of the first importance that you should print it in the Journal.
-Western friends will never know just how nasty a thing it was.
-Not one in one thousand of the Boston Spiritualists were ever present at any meet ing of the so-called Universal Association of Spiritualists: I can assure you that no large number of our people in the East sympathize with Woodhull & Co.
-You will see from the perusal of its proceedings that none of the well-known Spiritualist speakers in this vicinity said a word or were even present; and it is only necessary for our people to see who did speak there so that in the future none of these will be engaged by our societies.
+S. S. JONES :-- I send you the entire report of the late Free Love Convention.
+It seems to me to be of the first importance that you should print it in the JCUBNAL + Western friends will never know just how masty s thing it was.
+Not one in one thousand of the Bos ton Spiritualists were ever present at any meet ing of the so called Universal Association of Spiritualists.
+I can assure you that no large with Woodhull & Co.
+You will see from the perusal of its proceedings that none of the well-known spiritualist speakers in this vicinity said a word or were even present; and it is only necessary for our people to see who did speak there so that in the future none of these will be engaged by our societies.